amirzaidi/lemmy/README.md

 ## Getting Started
 **Go to "https://lemmy.world".** In the top right corner, click Sign Up.
 Enter your desired username together with your email and a password.
 Then click Sign Up.
 (I recommend using a password that you’re not using anywhere else - which is standard practice on the internet nowadays.)

 **If the Sign Up button spins indefinitely after clicking it, the username is already taken.** There is currently an issue where the site does not inform you of this and instead stops responding.
-You can check if a username is taken by searching for that username's profile page at "https://lemmy.world/u/[the username]" (replace "[the username]" with the username you want).
+You can check if a username is taken by searching for that username's profile page at "https://lemmy.world/u/[the-username]" (replace "[the-username]" with the username you want).

 After creating the account, go to your email's inbox and click the verify link in the mail you received from lemmy.world.
 There might be a delay of up to 30 minutes before the mail is sent.
 Sometimes the mail is detected as spam so check your spam folder too.